sarahseewhy/transaction-dashboard/README.md

 ### Installing dependencies

 The project contains a Makefile which is used to install, run, and test the app.
+All commands are run from the root project directory.

-First install the required packages from the root project directory:
+First install the required packages:

 ```bash
 $ make install